Undergraduate

 Scheduled study hours and how you’re assessed

 Throughout your degree, you’re expected to study for 1,200 hours per year.
 That’s based on 200 hours per 20 credit module.
 And it includes scheduled hours, time spent on placement and independent study.
-How this time’s divided among each of these varies each year and depends on the course and modules you study.
+How this time is divided across the year varies and depends on the module you are studying.

 How you'll be assessed depends on the course you study, and the modules you choose.
 You may be assessed through a mix of examinations, coursework, presentations and group projects.